tonypoch/ctxerrpool/README.md

 		log.Printf("An error occurred.
 Error: \"%s\".\n", err.Error())
 	}

-	// Create a worker group with 8 workers and a buffer that can queue work functions.
-Do not handle errors in a
+	// Create a worker group with 4 workers. group := ctxerrgroup.New(4, errorHandler)
-	// separate goroutine.
-	group := ctxerrgroup.New(4, 8, false, errorHandler)

 	// Create some variables to inherit through a closure. httpClient := &http.Client{}